Card Protection

 Credit Card refund rules

-Under Section 75 of the Consumer Credit Act 1974, all credit cards must protect any purchases made over £100 and under £30,000.
+Under Section 75 of the Consumer Credit Act 1974, all credit cards must protect any acquisitions made over £100 and under £30,000.
 These protections and credit card refund rules aren’t mandatory, for debit cards, so buying with a credit card can be a good idea at times.
 Note, credit card protections under the law are different from those given to charge cards.

 When looking to receive chargeback claimed under Section 75 for a credit card, you have 120 days to make a claim.
 As this is a legal measure, not a company policy, this affects all credit cards, including American Express.